Supporting Teachers • Promoting Learning

 Non-Attachment is only possible if we relinquish our professional hubris, and focus on cultivating our own and our students’ love for music itself.

 There’s no such thing as a “good teacher” who lacks skill.
-It is quite obvious, surely, that those who lack the playing skills to demonstrate and inspire, the aural skills to assess, and an understanding worth sharing will be a poor teacher.
+It is quite obvious that those who lack the playing skills to demonstrate and inspire their students, the aural skills to assess their accuracy and musical progress, or a deep well of knowledge, understanding and experience to draw from will be a severely limited teacher.

-As teachers, we owe it to ourselves as much as to our students to be the best musicians we can be.
+We teachers owe it to ourselves as much as to our students to be the best musicians we can be.
 Let’s all make a fresh and ongoing commitment to developing our skills and musical understanding.
+The piano community is vast and diverse; there is no shortage of others to learn from and with.

 Does good music (and good piano playing) make you smile?